fastforwardlabs/blog_deprecated/_newsletters/2018-08-08-subscribers.md

 slug: 2018-08-08-subscribers
 ---

 Hello!
-In this week's newsletter, Grant dives into an important design consideration when building ML models, and Micha explores an interesting (and emerging) technology: 3D Printed Optical Neural Networks.
+In this week's newsletter, Grant dives into an important design consideration when building ML models, and Micha explores an interesting emerging technology: 3D Printed Optical Neural Networks.

 ---